Traci Lords: Underneath It All: Summary

 Lords was born Nora Louise Kuzma in Steubenville, Ohio.
 Her parents divorced when she was 7-years-old due to her father's abusive behavior, and she moved with her mother and three sisters to her great-grandmother's house.
 When she was 10, she was raped by a sixteen-year-old acquaintance.
 At the age of 12, Kuzma moved with her mother and sisters to Lawndale, California, along with her mother's boyfriend Roger, who was a cocaine dealer.
 She began attending Redondo Union High School in Redondo Beach, California.
 At 14, she became pregnant by her high school boyfriend.
 Searching for a job in order to get money for an abortion, Kuzma was introduced to Roger's friend Lynn for whom she started working as a babysitter.
 Lynn offered to help her solve her job problems by getting her a fake driver's license ID.
 Her new ID, with the name of Kristie Elizabeth Nussman, stated she was 22 rather than 15.
 She ran away from home and ended up on the streets of Hollywood where she landed a job as a nude model.
 After appearing in a nude centerfold in Penthouse magazine (she was only 15 when the photos were taken), Kuzma became nationally known as Traci Lords.
 From there she appeared in numerous adult films and magazines until authorities discovered she had been a minor and started an extensive investigation of all her co-workers.

 Writing and development

 Lords first talked about her plans to write a book during an interview with Ross Shafer on April 18, 1988.
-Later, in July, it was confirmed that a book entitled Out of the Blue: The Traci Lords Story was in development.
+Later, in July, it was confirmed that a book titled Out of the Blue: The Traci Lords Story was in development.
+Lords and co-author Marvin J. Wolf created a 25-page book proposal that included 17 chapter summaries and a 14-page sample chapter titled "Fuck the Centerfold."
 However, the project was shelved due to problems with the publishing deal.
+According to Wolf, the book proposal received a single offer of $20,000, which Lords would have to split with Wolf.
+Lords wanted $100,000 for the book and so declined the offer.
 On November 4, 2000, when Lords was a guest on The Howard Stern Show, she was again asked about the book but said she had no intentions of putting it out at that time.